TwonkyHardware/wumpus-hunt/README.md

 # wumpus-hunt
-Implement the game "Hunt the Wumpus" in Python
+Implement the text-based game "Hunt the Wumpus" (https://en.wikipedia.org/wiki/Hunt_the_Wumpus) in Python.